Akshaya-V199/SpringBoot-Bank-Management-System/README.md

 ## Project Architecture

-├── controller
-│ └── Handles API requests and responses
-│
-├── service
-│ └── Contains business logic
-│
-├── repository
-│ └── Handles database operations
-│
-├── entity
-│ └── Defines database entities
-│
-└── exception
-└── Manages application exceptions
+The application follows a layered architecture to maintain separation of concerns and improve code maintainability.

+### Controller Layer
+Handles incoming HTTP requests and provides REST API endpoints.
+It communicates with the service layer and returns appropriate responses to the client.

+### Service Layer
+Contains the core business logic of the application.
+It processes customer operations, transaction handling, and coordinates communication between the controller and repository layers.

+### Repository Layer
+Responsible for database operations using Spring Data JPA.
+It provides methods to perform CRUD operations and interact with the MySQL database.

+### Entity Layer
+Defines the database entities and represents the structure of tables stored in MySQL.
+These classes are mapped using JPA annotations.

+### Exception Handling Layer
+Manages application-specific errors using custom exceptions and global exception handling to provide meaningful error responses.

 ## Database Configuration